mongodb/docs/source/includes/fact-replica-set-sync-from-is-temporary.rst

 :dbcommand:`replSetSyncFrom` and :method:`rs.syncFrom()` provide a
 temporary override of default behavior.
+If:

-If the :program:`mongod` restarts, the connection to the sync target closes, or the sync target falls more than 30s behind another node, :program:`mongod` will revert to the default sync logic and target.
+- the :program:`mongod` instance restarts,

+- the connection to the sync target closes, or

+- the sync target falls more than 30 seconds behind another member of the replica set;

+then, the :program:`mongod` instant will revert to the default sync logic and target.